 Finding Stability in Times of Change

-The films can be used throughout a day with periods of silence in between or perhaps one a day/week/month.
+You may like to use the films as the structure for a personal quiet day with periods of silence inbetween or perhaps watching one a day/week/month.
 It’s up to you.
 Whatever deepens your faith and trust in God at these times.

 Out of the Wilderness

-A series of films for Lent, Holy Week & Easter.
+A series of videos for Lent, Holy Week & Easter.
 Click here for more details.